NOAA-GSL/idsse-testing/python/nwsc_dummy_service/README.md

 # NWS Connect Proxy Service

  ## Overview
--The `proxy-service` is dummy NWS Connect service that simulates storing a set of Support Profiles and serving them up in a simple REST interface.
+-The `nwsc-dummy-service` is a web service that simulates storing a set of Support Profiles and serving them up in a simple REST interface.

 ## Configurations
 The NWS Connect proxy service should be started as a standalone service and offers two end-points in support of the NWSConnect Gateway request/response services.
 Those services should be provided with the network address of this services endpoints via their command line arguments for testing purposes.